lucapernice/lucapernice/README.md

 - [CodeEvolver](https://github.com/lucapernice/CodeEvolver): Use an AI (Large Language Model - LLM) to mimic genetic evolution, refining C code for data compression.
 - [GA_prompt](https://github.com/lucapernice/GA_prompt): Integration of Genetic Algorithms and Language Models.
 - [hackaton_maggio](https://github.com/lucapernice/hackaton_maggio/tree/main): Repo of a 12h hackaton.
 I optimized the battery consumpion using a smart scheduling.
 I used [Simulated Annealing](https://www.geeksforgeeks.org/artificial-intelligence/what-is-simulated-annealing/) and a proper objective function in order to schedule the different tasks reducing bettery consumption.
+- IN PROGRESS: Genetic Improvement of LLM-Generated Programs: A Bytecode-Level Approach

 ---